How Fuel Tanks and Fuel System Works

 The fuel pump has a function to pressurize the fuel system for the engine to start and then continue providing fuel for the injectors while the engine is running.
 When you turn on the ignition switch, the ECM PCM activates the pump relay for 2 seconds to turn the pump on and pressurize the system.

 If the ECM PCM does not register the engine as running, it will turn off the relay, thus stopping the fuel pump.
 If the ECM PCM does see the engine running, it will keep the fuel pump running continuously.
 Some cars are equipped with multi-speed fuel pumps.
-These fuel pumps offer more precise control of the fuel supply.
-In the older type, the ECM PCM varies pump speed by applying either low or high voltage to the pump depending on engine fuel requirements.

 When less fuel is needed, the ECM PCM deactivates the fuel pump relay and the current goes through the fuel pump resistor to lower the output of the pump.
 When fuel demands increase, the ECM PCM activates the fuel pump relay so that current can bypass the resistor and go directly to the pump to increase output.

-Late-model cars are equipped with a separate fuel pump control unit (FPCU) that has a function to change the speed of the fuel pump according to the driving conditions.
 The fuel pump has three operational speeds: low, mid, and high.
 When engine speed and load are low, the fuel pump receives 9 volts.
 Then, as engine speed and load increase, the voltage will increase to 10 volts.

 The pump assembly consists of a: